Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/Onboard-Windows-Servers-to-Azure-Arc.md

     ![Screenshot of the server added.](Images/HOL3E1S17.png)

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-     > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
      > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+     > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help

+## Summary:

-**Summary:** In this exercise, you explored how to deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure.
+In this lab, you explored how to deploy and configure the Azure Connected Machine agent on a Windows machine hosted outside of Azure.
 You learnt  about creating Azure Arc-enabled servers so that they can manage the Windows machine.

+### You have successfully completed the lab!